vispy/webgl-insights/abstract.md

 ## Screenshots

-> Scatter plot with point sprites
+Scatter plot with point sprites:

 ![Scatter plot](images/points.png)

-> Multiple signals displayed efficiently with a single OpenGL API call (placement computed in the vertex shader, clipping in the fragment shadder).
+Multiple signals displayed efficiently with a single OpenGL API call (placement computed in the vertex shader, clipping in the fragment shader):

 ![Signals](images/signals.png)

-> A 3D model of a brain.
+A 3D model of a brain:

 ![3D model of a brain](images/brain.png)